Research assistant workflow

 How a research assistant workflow breaks a complex question into search, summarization, synthesis, and review stages.

 A research assistant workflow is a structured way to answer questions that need more than one search result or one reasoning pass.
-Instead of asking a single model to do everything at once, the task is split into stages such as retrieval, summarization, comparison, and synthesis.

 When to use a research assistant workflow

 This pattern works best when a question needs multiple sources, multiple perspectives, or a more traceable reasoning process.
-Common use cases include:

-• market and competitor research
+• Market and competitor research

-• technical topic briefings
+• Technical topic briefings

-• landscape summaries across many sources
+• Landscape summaries across many sources

-• internal document research
+• Internal document research

-• early-stage literature-style reviews
+• Early-stage literature-style reviews

 Core workflow stages